sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 The biggest difference is that a lot of software that you may have used on macOS or Windows-- like Microsoft Word or Adobe Photoshop-- cannot run on Linux.
 I obviously knew this going in, and was in fact excited to be forced to use software that runs on Linux, which is generally ["free software"](https://en.wikipedia.org/wiki/Free_software)-- meaning its code is public and legally available to manipulate; it's [free as in freedom, not as in beer](https://twitter.com/sts10/status/814886130705383424).
 As discussed above, this has some interesting intrinsic benefits.

 The second point is about the flexibility of Linux.
 As Biersdorfer writes, Linux comes in different versions, known as distributions (examples include Ubuntu, Mint, Fedora, Manjaro, Arch, etc.). _Additionally_, most of these distributions can use a variety of different _desktop environments_ (e.g. Gnome, KDE, Xfce, etc.).
-A desktop environment is the part of the operating system that the user interacts with most -- it includes the file manager, the menus, some the default applications, notifications, all that stuff.
+A desktop environment is the part of the operating system that the user interacts with most -- it includes the file manager, the menus like wifi, date and time, etc., some the default applications, notifications, all that stuff.
 [Wikipedia defines it as](https://en.wikipedia.org/wiki/Desktop_environment):

 > A desktop environment (DE) is an implementation of the desktop metaphor made of a bundle of programs running on top of a computer operating system, which share a common graphical user interface (GUI), sometimes described as a graphical shell.

+Here's a nice video that shows five different desktop environments:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SBz5A-fqnb4" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

+That YouTuber, [Joe Collins](https://www.youtube.com/channel/UCTfabOKD7Yty6sDF4POBVqA), has a slightly more involved and technical video called ["The Linux Desktop Demystied"](https://www.youtube.com/watch?v=WzhNDlz8X2s) that helped me better understand some of the ins and outs.

+And here are some videos showing the basics of one Linux desktop environment called Gnome 3:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BB7pBRi9Bbk" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wbVtMJrljsQ?start=402" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-This flexibility-- being able to choose not only the Linux distribution (or "distro") you want, but also what desktop environment, is pretty powerful.
+This flexibility-- being able to choose not only the Linux distribution (or "distro") you want, but also what desktop environment -- seems very powerful to me.
 For example, [when I installed Ubuntu on my 2009 MacBook](https://sts10.github.io/2016/11/07/installing-ubuntu-on-my-old-macbook-pro.html), I knew it was underpowered in terms of resources by modern standards, particularly in terms of RAM.
 After some research I opted for a desktop environment called Xfce, since I had learned it did not require a lot of resources, including RAM.
 Since it costs nothing to install a new distro or DE, it seems to be a pretty common thing to ["distro-hop"](https://www.reddit.com/r/DistroHopping/) every few months.
 (You just have to be sure to back-up your files.)

 By contrast, MacOS only offers one desktop environment (which I believe is called [Aqua](https://en.wikipedia.org/wiki/Aqua_(user_interface\))), and I'm almost positive that that 2009 MacBook Pro would barely be able to run macOS High Sierra.